Negotiator: Immense tragedy if NI peace failed now

 It would be an “immense tragedy” if Northern Ireland’s peace process failed now, one of its architects said.

-George Mitchell brokered the 1998 Good Friday Agreement which largely ended decades of violence and paved the way for devolved powersharing.
+George Mitchell enshrined the commitment to non-violence and brokered the 1998 Good Friday Agreement, which largely ended decades of bloodshed and paved the way for devolved powersharing.

-Northern Ireland has been without a Stormont government for months now but Mr Mitchell warned an audience in Belfast that despair fuelled instability and told people to realise that problems could be resolved.
+Northern Ireland has been without a Stormont government for months now, but Mr Mitchell warned an audience in Belfast that despair fuelled instability as he challenged today’s politicians to be brave.

 “It would be an immense tragedy if the process were to fail now after 20 years.